mortonwi/yellGame/README.md

 ### Multiplayer

-The multiplayer game mode pits two players against each other in a contest to see who is the loudest.
+The multiplayer game mode pits two players against each other in a contest to see who is the loudest!
 This game mode uses the two buttons on the Circuit Playground Express.
 One is labeled as A and the other is B.
 - To start, make sure the switch is in the 'Multiplayer' diraction.
 - Each player should then pick a button that they will be (either A or B).